 On October 16, 1907, nine weeks after the last posted letter and ten days before his 23rd birthday, Chester Daniel Jones took Mabel Claire Ledlie to be his lawfully wedded wife.
 They were married 59 years.

-Chester’s letters, documented here, span one chapter of their courtship in 1907, in which a family vacation separated the young lovers.
+Chester’s letters span one chapter of their courtship in 1907, in which a family vacation separated the young lovers.
 Mabel’s replies are lost to history.

-The photos and visuals were researched 111 years later.
+The photos and visuals in this blog were researched 111 years later.

 Chester and Mabel had one child, Ledlie Prescott Jones, born August 16, 1911 in Suffern, New York.
 Ledlie never married.
 His World War II enlistment card indicates he was single with no children and had completed two years of high school; occupation: photographer.
 He died December 14, 1999 in Brunswick, Maine.